 We will acknowledge your complaint within 3 working days.
 You will be given the opportunity to discuss and be involved in how the complaint will be handled and the expected time-frame for a full response.
 If that is not possible, the practice will determine the response period and inform you in writing.

 Complaints should be made within 12 months from the date the incident occurred or the date on which you became aware that you had cause to complain.
 If there is good reason that the complaint occurred outside the 12 month period and it is deemed possible to effectively investigate, an investigation will take place.

 When looking into your complaint we shall aim to:

-If you are complaining on behalf of someone else we have to know that you have their permission to do so.
-A note signed by the person concerned will be needed unless they are incapable (because of illness) of providing this.
+If you are complaining of behalf of someone else we have to know that you have their permission to do so.
+A note signed by the person concerned will be needed, unless they are incapable (because of illness) of providing this.
 Please note that we keep strictly to the rules of medical confidentiality.

 Parliamentary Health Service Ombudsman.

 If you are dissatisfied with the result of your investigation you can ask the Health Service Ombudsman to review your complaint at www.ombudsman.org.uk or by telephone 0345 015 4033.

 Where the investigation of the complaint requires consideration of the patient's medical records, the Complaints Manager must inform the patient or person acting on his/her behalf if the investigation will involve disclosure of information contained in those records to a person other than the practice or an employee of the practice.

 The practice must keep a record of all complaints and copies of all correspondence relating to complaints, but such records must be kept separate from patients' medical records.